SFBdragon/talc/README.md

 ![License](https://img.shields.io/crates/l/talc?style=flat-square) ![Downloads](https://img.shields.io/crates/d/talc?style=flat-square) ![docs.rs](https://img.shields.io/docsrs/talc?style=flat-square)

+(Read the docs on crates.io, these are under construction for v2, sorry for the inconvenience, I'll be switching to using a dev branch thereafter)

 Talc is a performant and flexible `no_std`-compatible memory allocator suitable for projects such as operating system kernels, or arena allocation for normal single-threaded apps.